 Service animals are permitted in the gardens, but pets and emotional support animals are not allowed.
 Service animals must always remain on marked paths, remain under their owners’ control, and not pose a threat to other guests.
 Additionally, owners are responsible for cleaning up and carrying out any waste.

 Mt.
-Cuba Center is open for general admission and will reopen Wednesday, April 1, 2020 at 10 AM.
+Cuba Center is currently closed for general admission and will reopen Wednesday, April 1, 2020 at 10 AM.
 Mt.
 Cuba Center’s gardens are open for general admission April through November.
 The gardens are subject to weather and path conditions, and we strive to maintain safe, accessible pathways for our guests.

 Classes are held year-round, including during the winter.
 In the event that we close our facilities due to winter weather we will announce the closure on our website and via email and phone messages to enrolled students.